 Jack the Ripper Museum interior with period furniture and historical artifacts.

 Get your booking confirmed instantly

-The Jack the Ripper Museum in East London offers an intriguing experience for those fascinated by unsolved murder mysteries.
+Located in East London, The Jack the Ripper Museum provides an intriguing exploration for those captivated by unsolved murder mysteries.

-Navigate six floors filled with recreated scenes and artefacts from the 1880s, offering insights into historical crime-solving methods.
+Six floors filled with recreated scenes from the 1880s offer insights into historical crime-solving methods, complete with artefacts that bring past investigations to life.

-The attic houses a recreation of Mary Kelly's living quarters where her life tragically ended, providing poignant context to her story.
+The attic features a recreation of Mary Kelly's living quarters where her tragic story ended, adding poignant context and depth to her narrative.

-A recreated Whitechapel police station allows you to examine clues on display and dive into in historical detective work.
+A recreated Whitechapel police station within the museum allows visitors to examine clues on display while diving into historical detective work.

-Engage with forensic history at the morgue section by examining autopsy photographs and reports that detail investigative practices.
+At the morgue section, engage with forensic history by examining autopsy photographs and reports that detail investigative practices from a past era.

+Jack the Ripper Museum interior with period furniture and historical artifacts.